How might I feel after being in the ICU?

 Hallucinations and paranoia

-It's common for patients in an ICU to have hallucinations or nightmares.
+It's common for patients in an ICU to have hallucinations or nightmares often called ICU Delirium.
 You may have had dreams or feelings of being tortured, trapped in bed or felt as if you were being held captive.
-This was probably caused by having drip lines and catheters inserted into your body to help support your body's normal functions and monitor your condition.
+This can be caused by having drip lines and catheters inserted into your body to help support your body's normal functions and monitor your condition.
 The fear this causes can remain for weeks after you have been transferred to a general ward or discharged from hospital.

 You may also have felt some paranoia as you tried to make sense of things when you were confused.
 This too normally passes with time.
 If going back to hospital for a follow-up appointment frightens you, take along someone you trust to reassure you.